 Each function in the map must have signature

 The use of void pointers allows any type to be specified as input or output to the function without changing the signature for the map.
-The CLI function map is of type
+The IO function map is of type

 and the first map key is the typename (